 Despite high levels of motivation to carry out their health promotion practice, midwives perceive numerous barriers to carrying out these tasks in a timely and effective manner.
 Interventions that support midwives by addressing key barriers and facilitators to help pregnant women address their health behaviours are urgently needed.

-Keywords Midwives; Health promotion; Multiple health behaviours; Theoretical domains framework
+Midwives; Health promotion; Multiple health behaviours; Theoretical domains framework